elimisteve/website/app/_posts/2014-11-28-StartPage.markdown

 ### Summary

 To sum up, the start page will have the following functionalities:
-- links to admin panel of applications
+- links to admin panels of applications
 - choose the application that is on the main domain
 - migrate to another hoster
 - download a zip file of all your data